Click on an item to expand it's details.

 PO Box 2969

-Are you confused about the Medicare Part D Prescription Drug Benefit?
-Are you having problems with Medicare Part D?
-The Disability Drug Benefit Helpline is here for you to call toll free.
+Confused about Medicare Part D Prescription Drug Benefit?
+Having problems w/Medicare Part D?
+Call the Disability Drug Benefit Helpline.

-NORD is a nonprofit organization established in 1983 by rare disease patient organization leaders to represent all Americans affected by rare diseases.
-NORD provides programs of advocacy, education, research, and patient/family services.
-It works closely with approximately 200 member organizations representing people with specific rare diseases.
+A nonprofit organization established in 1983 by rare disease patient organization leaders to represent all Americans affected by rare diseases.
+NORD provides programs of advocacy, education, research & patient/family services.
+It works closely w/approximately 290 member organizations representing people w/specific rare diseases.
 NORD still administers medication assistance programs for people who cannot afford their medications or their co-pays.

-Our mission is to increase awareness of patient assistance programs and boost enrollment of those who are eligible.
-The Partnership for Prescription Assistance offers a single point of access to more than 475 public and private patient assistance programs, including more than 150 programs offered by pharmaceutical companies.
-Eligibility: Patients who do not have prescription coverage and are having trouble affording their medicines.
+Offers a single point of access to more than 475 public & private patient assistance programs, including more than 150 programs offered by pharmaceutical companies.
+Eligibility: Patients who do not have prescription coverage & are having trouble affording their medicines.

-Wisconsin residents who are 65 or older who meet one of the four levels of program participation are eligible for the SeniorCare program.
+Wisconsin residents who are 65 or older who meet 1 of the 4 levels of program participation are eligible for the SeniorCare program.
 Participants must pay an annual enrollment fee of $30 per one enrollee or $60 per couple.
-If your prescription drugs are covered under another health insurance plan, you can still be enrolled in SeniorCare.
+If prescription drugs are covered under another health insurance plan, you can still be enrolled in SeniorCare.
 Individuals enrolled in Medicaid will not be eligible because Medicaid already provides prescription drug coverage.
-Staff at the Aging & Disability Resource Center can assist seniors who need help with filling out SeniorCare application forms.
+Staff at the Aging & Disability Resource Center can assist seniors who need help w/filling out SeniorCare application forms.
 Contact ADRC-CW 888-486-9545.